zaher2016/website/_posts/2013-04-12-updated-odk-tools-released-versions-1-3-and-2-0-alpha.md

 ### **Collect 1.3**

   * Added printer support on Android 3.1 and higher systems.
-See <a href="/help/form-design/examples/#printing_widgets" rel="nofollow">example printing widget</a> and <a href="https://docs.opendatakit.org/printer-widget/" rel="nofollow">printer driver</a> for more information
+See <a href="https://docs.opendatakit.org/printer-widget" rel="nofollow">example printing widget</a> for more information
   * configurable display and use of ‘back’ and ‘next’ buttons, and the enabling or disabling of swipe treatment within form pages (contributed work by Nafundi).
   * configurable background transmission of submissions when network connections are detected (contributed work by Nafundi).
   * application settings can now be saved to disk and loaded from disk (makes configuring device fleets easier). (contributed work by Nafundi).